chouhanprashant/Project-EDR/02- SWOT Analysis.md

 - ⚔️ **Intense Competition** → Big players like Microsoft, CrowdStrike, and Symantec dominate the market.
 - ❌ **Regulatory Challenges** → Stricter compliance requirements may increase operational complexity.

-### 🔐 **Conclusion**
-A strong cybersecurity foundation and innovative technology position Mobile EDR solutions for growth.
-However, strategic pricing, ease of use, and continuous innovation are **key to maintaining a competitive edge** in the market. 🚀